F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 To process an AS3 declaration using CIS, set the :code:`f5type` label to :code:`virtual-server` and the :code:`as3` label to the :code:`true`.

 .. note::
-  Ensure the the AS3 label value is the string :code:`true`, and not the boolean :code:`True`.
+  CIS uses :code:`gojsonschema` to validate AS3 data.
+If the data structure does not conform with the schema, an error will be logged.
+Also, ensure the the AS3 label value is the string :code:`true`, and not the boolean :code:`True`.

 Exampe AS3 declaration configured for CIS processing: